jalapeno/SRv6_dCloud_Lab/lab_5/lab_5-guide.md

 - **Schedule a Workload**: this function is still under construction.
 The idea behind `Schedule a Workload` is to have a fabric load-balancing service.

 ### Data Collections
 Currently populated with raw BMP data and graph data.
-We have placeholder's for future data collections such as Services (like firewalls or load balancers), Hosts, and GPUs.
+We have placeholders for future data collections such as Services (like firewalls or load balancers), Hosts, and GPUs.

 <img src="images/jalapeno-ui-data-collections.png" width="900">